INCATools/dead_simple_owl_design_patterns/README.md

 ## Motivation

-We need a simple, lightweight standard for specifying design patterns for generating documentation, generating new terms and for retrofitting old ones.
+The job of editing the GO and many other OBOish OWL ontologies increasingly involves coming up with new design patterns.
+We need a simple, lightweight standard for specifying these design patterns that can then be used for generating documentation, generating new terms retrofitting old ones.
 The solution must be readable and editable by anyone with a basic knowledge of OWL and the ability to read manchester syntax.
 It must also be easy to use programatically without the need for custom parsers - i.e. it should follow some